|

 Law School Facts

-For 150 years, the University of Michigan’s Law School has offered its students one of the world’s finest legal educations in a setting of stunning physical beauty.
-Among Michigan Law’s 20,000+ alumni can be found leaders in law, business, and public service in countries across the globe.
+For 150 years, the University of Michigan Law School has offered its students one of the world's finest legal educations in a setting of stunning physical beauty.
+Among Michigan Law's more than 22,000 alumni are leaders in law, business, and public service in countries across the globe.

 So what explains the Michigan difference?
-While students certainly gain access to a collegial community of scholars who work at the top of their fields, they also come into contact with each other – with a diverse body of talented students whose cooperative spirit helps bring out the best in faculty and student alike.
+While students certainly gain access to a collegial community of scholars who work at the top of their fields, they also come into contact with each other—a diverse body of talented students whose cooperative spirit helps bring out the best in faculty and students alike.

-- Evan Caminker is the 16th and current Dean of the Law School.
+- Mark D. West is the 17th dean of the Law School.

-- Michigan's Law Quadrangle is the finest living/learning environment in the world of legal education.
+- The Law Quadrangle is the finest living/learning environment in the world of legal education.

-- Michigan has 74 full-time faculty members: 55 tenured and tenure track and 19 clinical and legal practice.
+- Michigan Law has 82 full-time faculty members: 55 tenured and tenure-track and 27 clinical and legal practice.
+It has 57 part-time faculty members.

-- The Princeton Review ranked Michigan #1 for best career prospects.
+The Princeton Review consistently ranks Michigan Law in the top three for best career prospects.

-- The University of Michigan Law School is an international center for interdisciplinary legal scholarship and teaching.
+- Michigan Law is an international center for interdisciplinary legal scholarship and teaching.

 - Michigan's Law Library has one of the world's most comprehensive collections of foreign, comparative, and international law materials.

-- At Michigan, legal writing is taught by 9 full-time legal practice professors, not adjuncts or students.
+- At Michigan, legal writing is taught by nine full-time legal practice professors, not adjuncts or students.

 - Michigan Law Library's comprehensive collection and superb services support research on any topic in any jurisdiction.

-- With over 988,000 volumes, the Law Library has one of the world's premier collections and is staffed by experts in legal librarianship.
+- With 1,052,608 volumes, the Law Library has one of the world's premier collections and is staffed by experts in legal librarianship.

-- Michigan offers 14 different dual-degree programs, or students can design their own.
+- Michigan offers 14 different dual-degree programs.
+Students also can design their own programs.

-- Michigan has the most progressive Debt Management Program in the country.
+- Michigan's Debt Management Program is one of the most progressive in the country.

-- Michigan has externships in South Africa, Geneva, and human rights organizations worldwide.
+- Michigan has externship programs in South Africa, Geneva, and India, and with human rights organizations worldwide.

-- On average, 1 or 2 Michigan Law School graduates clerk with the U.S. Supreme Court every year; 12 have done so in the last decade, for 6 different justices.
+- One or two Michigan Law graduates clerk with the U.S. Supreme Court every year; eight have done so in the last seven years.

-- The Law School wireless network allows students internet connections within Hutchins Hall, Legal Research, the library, the Law Quadrangle, and beyond.
+- The Law School wireless network allows students Internet connections within Hutchins Hall, Legal Research, the Law Library, the Law Quadrangle, South Hall, and beyond.

-- Michigan has 6 student-edited journals and more than 50 student organizations.
+- Michigan has eight student-edited journals and more than 50 student organizations.

 - Ann Arbor is considered among the best places in the United States to live, work, raise children, and acquire an education.